-The Loyola Community Literacy Center is supported by the Department of English and the College of Arts and Sciences of Loyola University Chicago and operated in accordance with the ethical principles of the Department of English, CAS, and the University.
+The Loyola Community Literacy Center is supported by the Department of English, the College of Arts and Sciences of Loyola University Chicag, and the Paul Glassco Endowment.
+It is operated in accordance with the ethical principles of the Department of English, CAS, and the University.
 The Literacy Center considers ethics from the perspective of the learners we serve, the tutors we train to help them, and the staff.

 The Literacy Center serves a highly diverse population of all ages, ability levels, and language backgrounds.
 We are dedicated to the fair and equitable treatment of all those who participate in our work and of all those who come to us for assistance.
 On a practical level, that means that we do our best to ensure that everyone who comes to the Center on a given evening is assigned a tutor, or, if that is not possible, placed on a waiting list that is reviewed in a regular and timely manner.
 We assist native speakers of English and those learning English as an additional language.
 We make special efforts to reach and retain basic learners from all language groups; periodically we make special efforts to recruit learners from under-represented language groups.
 Although we do not test learners at any time, a careful process of staff interviewing and ongoing assessment ensures that learners are taught with materials appropriate to their level of skill.

 The Literacy Center reviews all materials used in instruction to make sure that they show respect for cultural and racial differences.
 Likewise, we hold learners and tutors to high standards of conduct based on consideration of the needs and abilities of others; we actively promote a friendly and welcoming atmosphere in which individuals of very different backgrounds and educational levels can work together in teaching and learning English.